Background in Data Science, Survey Methodology, and Policy Analysis.

 Los Angeles, CA

-Graduate Student Research Assistant, Institute for Social Research
+Survey Methodologist, Institute for Social Research (ISR)

 University of Michigan